 And from thenceforth Pilate sought to release him [Jesus]: but the Jews [instigated by the Jewish religious leaders – the main antagonists!] cried out, saying, If thou let this man go, thou art not Caesar's friend: whosoever maketh himself a king speaketh against Caesar.

 We can see plainly here that Pilate's hands were being forced.
 But, by whom?
-If Pilate was the person who ordered the execution, doesn't that make him the Prince of whom Paul said (in 1st Corinthians) that he wouldn't have crucified Him had he known the wisdom of God?
+If Pilate was the person who ordered the execution, doesn't that make him the prince of whom Paul said (in 1st Corinthians) that he wouldn't have crucified Him had he known the wisdom of God?
 Well, the scriptures just above verse 12, in St. John 19, may hold the key:

 Then saith Pilate unto him [Jesus], Speakest thou not unto me? knowest thou not that I have power to crucify thee, and have power to release thee?
 Jesus answered, Thou couldest have no power at all against me, except it were given thee from above: therefore he that delivered me unto thee hath the greater sin.